-- Send your questions to the SME.
 If possible, send your questions to the SME in advance.
-Doing this will help the SME feel more comfortable, and it will also give the SME the opportunity to prepare detailed answers.
+Doing this will help the SME feel more comfortable, and it will also give the SME the opportunity to be prepared to answer.
 Plus, sending advance questions allows time for clarification before the interview, rather than during the conversation.

 Scheduling can be tight, but try not to sacrifice your interview time.
 If you need a half an hour to do the interview, don’t try to cram it into a 15-minute conversation.
 There will be times you’ll need to bend on scheduling, but a rushed conversation is less likely to get you the information you need.
 On the flip side, be mindful of the SME’s schedule; don’t set aside an hour block if you know the interview will only take 20 minutes.